magcecu/MagMultitoolV3/README.md

 https://github.com/magcecu/Mag-Multitool-V-1.2

 # Inside
-In the rar you can find:
+In the rar you can find:\n
 Folder with some of the premade programs
 Main program
 Instructions